xSardine/AMQ-Stuff/README.md

 - Launch AMQ

 #### Adding new images:
-As long as you kept the file "saved_url.json" and place it in the same directory as main.py, you will be able to just add new images to the background pool without having to re-uplaod what you already uploaded.
+As long as you kept the file "saved_url.json" and place it in the same directory as main.py, you will be able to just add new images to the background pool without having to re-upload what you already uploaded.
 To add new images, just repeat the previous process (don't forget to remove what you already uploaded, so that you don't upload them twice)

 #### Customization: